euphonie/study-notes/Engineering Tools/Cloud/GCP/Networking.md

 	- Supports
 		- Site-to-site vpn
 		- static routes
 		- dynamic routes (Cloud router).
-On-permi
+On-premise must have BGP enabled
 		- IKEv1 and IKEv2 ciphers
 	- VPNs can be used to connect with local infrastructure over the internet using the IPSEC protocol.
 It uses a **Cloud Router** that lets other networks and the VPC exchange route information over the VPN using the Border Gateway Protocol.
 		- For example having a subnet in VPC, the on-premise infrastructure automatically gets routes to it.